mpeeples2008/ArchNetSci/_book/index.md

 ## Computational Archaeology Discord Community{- #Discord}

 We have created an [Archaeological Network Science Channel on the Computational Archaeology Discord Server](https://discord.gg/Z9UXwjASM5), which we hope will provide an additional venue for archaeological network practitioners to collaborate, interact, and ask for help with this document or with archaeological networks (and other computational methods) in general.
-We invite you to use this as a place to ask questions of the authors and the community at large.
+We invite you to use this as a place to ask questions of the authors, to the community at large, or just to chat to other like-minded researchers.
 Note that this Discord is subject to the same [code of conduct](https://github.com/mpeeples2008/ArchNetSci/blob/main/CODE_OF_CONDUCT.md) we use for the GitHub repository and you must abide by that agreement to participate.
 We require that you have a Discord account with a verified email address.

 <a href="https://discord.gg/Z9UXwjASM5"><img src="images/Discord_Logo.png" width="300" alt="Discord Logo" style="margin: 0 1em 0 1em" /></a>